Pierz City Council approves $5,000 loan program for businesses affected by COVID-19

 Businesses affected by the COVID-19 pandemic in the city of Pierz are now able to apply to receive $5,000 in loan assistance from the city.

-The City of Pierz COVID-19 Business Assistance Program uses local income funds that were generated from the Small Cities Development Program federal grant that the city received in 2010.
-The council officially approved the Program and Local Income Use Plan to use the local funds for the business assistance program on Monday.
+The city’s COVID-19 Business Assistance Program uses local funds that were generated from the Small Cities Development Program federal grant that the city received in 2010.

+The Council officially approved the Program and Local Income Use Plan to use the funds for the business assistance program, Monday.

-Based on attorney advice from Thomas G. Jovanovich, Pierz added the following paragraph to on the assistance program: “The Minnesota Governor’s Emergency Executive Orders with respect to the COVID-19 pandemic have resulted in the temporary closure of non-essential businesses within the City of Pierz.
-Such closures have resulted in economic hardship which may result in permanent closure of such businesses which could lead to the creation of slum and blight conditions within the City of Pierz.
-In an effort to prevent such slum and blight conditions, the City of Pierz has implemented the Pierz COVID-19 Business Assistance Program to assist businesses negatively impacted by the Governor’s Emergency Executive Orders with respect to the COVID-19 pandemic”
+Based on advice from City Attorney Thomas G. Jovanovich, Pierz added the following paragraph to the assistance program: “The Minnesota Governor’s Emergency Executive Orders with respect to the COVID-19 pandemic have resulted in the temporary closure of non-essential businesses within the city of Pierz.
+Such closures have resulted in economic hardship which may result in permanent closure of such businesses which could lead to the creation of slum and blight conditions within the city of Pierz.
+In an effort to prevent such slum and blight conditions, the city of Pierz has implemented the Pierz COVID-19 Business Assistance Program to assist businesses negatively impacted by the Governor’s Emergency Executive Orders with respect to the COVID-19 pandemic.”

 The program gives $5,000 to the approved business, $2,500 of which is a grant and $2,500 which would be an interest free loan.

-The loan half of the money would be paid back beginning in March 15 of 2021 at $250 a month for 10 months.
-Anything that is not paid off by December 31, 2021 will be added to the business property tax.
+The loan half of the money would be paid back beginning March 15, 2021, at $250 a month for 10 months.
+Anything that is not paid off by Dec.
+31, 2021 will be added to the business’s property tax.

 “I get that to some people $2,500 isn’t a lot of money, but to businesses that could be closing, that is a lot of money to them,” Ballou said.
 “The reality is that they should be given more than 10 months in my opinion, that is not enough time.”